JuIioCesar/CurriculumVitae/README.md

 - Participate in the hiring and interviewing process of technical profiles.
 - Design, build and propose solutions to legacy code bases.
+- Define interview questions for candidate selection.
 - Build MVP's according to client's requirements.
 - Conduct scrum and technical ceremonies.
-- Mentoring and onboarding developers.
+- Mentoring and supporting developers.
 - Demo features with stakeholders.
 - Provide support to developers.
 - Support legacy code bases.